mariaelisaaraya/challenge-1-decentralized-staking-/README.md

 🔏 Now you are ready to edit your smart contract `Staker.sol` in `packages/hardhat/contracts`

----

-⚗️ At this point you will need to know basic Solidity syntax.
-If not, you can pick it up quickly by tinkering with concepts from [📑 Solidity By Example](https://solidity-by-example.org/) using [🏗️ Scaffold-ETH-2](https://scaffoldeth.io).
-(In particular: global units, primitive data types, mappings, sending ether, and payable functions.)

----

 ## Checkpoint 1: 🔏 Staking 💵

 You'll need to track individual `balances` using a mapping: